In cases where exchanges have a price difference after the customer selects the new item(s) they want, ReturnGO calculates any necessary adjustments.

 Refunding for Cheaper Items

-If a customer exchanges for a cheaper item, you can issue a refund (via the original payment method, store credit, or gift card) for the price difference.
-This is handled in the RMA page, based on your refund settings.
+If the exchange balance is negative, you can issue a refund (via the original payment method, store credit, or gift card) for the price difference.
+This is handled in the RMA card, based on your refund settings.

 Charging for More Expensive Items